Cascable/cascablecore-demo/Getting Started With CascableCore.md

     // our registered shot preview observer will be called automatically.
     NSLog(@"Shot taken with error: %@", error);
 }];

+-(void)handleCameraInitiatedTransferRequest:(id <CBLCameraInitiatedTransferRequest>)request {

+    // Camera-initated transfer requests get sent by supported cameras when a new photo has been taken and the
+    // camera is presenting on opportunity for that photo to be transferred to a connected host.
+Transfer requests
+    // can become invalid after an amount of time, so it's important to check they're still valid before fetching them.

+    // In some situations, this transfer may be the *only* destination of an image — for example, if the camera
+    // doesn't have a memory card present or is set to a "host only" image saving mode.
+If this is the case, the
+    // request's `-isOnlyDestinationForImage` property will be set to `YES`.
+These requests should be executed
+    // with the `CBLCameraInitiatedTransferRepresentationOriginal` representation to get the original image file
+    // and to avoid data loss.
+However, for this example we're going to ignore that and only care about previews.

+    // Since executing a transfer can delay other commands, they're only executed if you ask for them, which we do
+    // here 100% of the time if a preview representation is available.

+    if (!request.isValid) {
+        return;
+    }

+    if (![request canProvideRepresentation:CBLCameraInitiatedTransferRepresentationPreview]) {
+        return;
+    }

+    [request executeTransferForRepresentations:CBLCameraInitiatedTransferRepresentationPreview
+                             completionHandler:^(id <CBLCameraInitiatedTransferResult> result, NSError *error) {

+        if (error != nil || result == nil) {
+            NSLog(@"%@: Camera-initiated transfer failed with error: %@", THIS_FILE, error);
+            return;
+        }

+        [result generatePreviewImage:^(UIImage *previewImage, NSError *error) {
+            if (previewImage == nil) {
+                NSLog(@"Failed to generate preview image with error: %@", error);
+            } else {
+                [self showShotPreviewImage: previewImage];
+            }
+        }];
+    }];
+}
 ```

 ## Properties